kstenerud/concise-encoding/cbe-specification.md

   * Dates must be valid.
 For example: February 31st, while technically encodable, is not allowed.
   * Map keys must not be container types or the EMPTY type.
   * Maps must not contain duplicate keys.
 This includes numeric keys of different widths that resolve to the exact same value.
   * An array's element type must be a scalar type.
-Arrays of arrays, containers, or EMPTY are not allowed.
+Arrays of arrays, containers, or EMPTY, are not allowed.
+  * An array's length field must match the length of its data.